Ficool

 This was no ordinary forest.
 A land of monstrosities, the [Forest of Disasters].
 Because of the unnatural mana concentration inside the forest, barriers have been set up in order to stop anything from coming out, be it beasts, humans or mana itself.

 ("The barriers isolate the inside from the outside.
-Although there was no sound, vibrations can still travel through the ground.
-Could it be a beast tide?") her heart sank as she thought of the worst case scenario.
+There was no sound, but vibrations can still travel through the ground.
+Is it a monster wave?") her heart sank as she thought of the worst case scenario.

 The girl forced out a breath, regaining her composure. ("No, if that were the case the stampede would cause constant tremors.")

-Her thoughts moved like lightning, only a moment had passed so far and falling leaves were still far from touching the ground.
+Her thoughts moved like lightning, only a moment had passed so far and the falling leaves caused by the shaking were just about to hit the ground.

 "Let's head back quickly" she urged, half talking to herself.
 Her heart was racing, yet the large beast remained rooted.
 Storm's body was on alert as it stared intently at the sky.